jrladd/CIS241/slides/hypothesistesting.md

 % Hypothesis Testing
-% CIS 241: Data Mining
+% for Comparison of Means
-% Dr. Ladd
+% CIS 241: Data Mining, Dr. Ladd

 # Why Do We Need a Hypothesis?